ceane/la/README.md

 * 🎻 Proofs
   * Recursion / F#

+* New or trending terminology
+  * **Ao** is simply autonomous systems and processess, this can include robotics, automated manufacturing, autonomous vehicles, IoTs & any other machine-software pair driven with Ai and the goal to refine an automated process around it.

-## 2019 / ■ from Ceane Corporation
+## 2019 / stealth startup
 * 🎯 Goals / Retrospect
-  - [x] Do my own startup / ■ Ceane Corporation :tada:
+  - [x] Joined stealth startup :tada:
   - [x] Concept future AR experiences
   - [x] Research & concept tech for a Focus™
     * Neuro-modulation